awsdocs/elb-application-load-balancers-user-guide/doc_source/load-balancer-listeners.md

 **Example Example Forward Action with Stickiness Enabled**
 If you have a forward rule with multiple target groups and one or more of the target groups has [sticky sessions](load-balancer-target-groups.md#sticky-sessions) enabled, you must enable target group stickiness\.
 The following action forwards requests to the two specified target groups, with target group stickiness enabled\.
-Requests that do not contain the AWSALBTG cookie are routed based on the weight of each target group\.
+Requests that do not contain the stickiness cookies are routed based on the weight of each target group\.

 ```
 [